ArduPilot/ardupilot_wiki/common/source/docs/common-non-gps-to-gps.rst

 - :ref:`EK3_SRC1_VELZ <EK3_SRC1_VELZ>` = 3 (Primary vertical velocity from GPS)
 - :ref:`EK3_SRC1_YAW <EK3_SRC1_YAW>` = 1 (Primary yaw/heading from compass)

 The secondary sensor source set should be configured for the non-GPS environment.
 Please refer to the setup instructions for the :ref:`non-GPS sensor <common-non-gps-navigation-landing-page>` you plan to use.
-Below is the setup if using the :ref:`Intel Realsense T265 <https://ardupilot.org/copter/docs/common-vio-tracking-camera.html>`:
+Below is the setup if using the :ref:`Intel Realsense T265 <common-vio-tracking-camera>`__:

 - :ref:`EK3_SRC2_POSXY <EK3_SRC2_POSXY>` = 6 (Secondary horizontal position from External Nav)
 - :ref:`EK3_SRC2_VELXY <EK3_SRC2_VELXY>` = 6 (Secondary horizontal velocity from External Nav)